Gut-Friendly & Delicious Indian Kanji for Your Tummy

 Why Should you try This Drink?

 Kanji, like other fermented foods or drinks, is filled with probiotics.
 These are beneficial bacteria that the body needs to aid digestion.
+It is known for leaky gut treatment supplements and reducing bloating along with gas.
 People have largely stopped consuming naturally fermented foods, making it vital that you add them to your diet.

 Those who are already consuming some type of fermented food or drink should also consider the fact that every fermented food contains different probiotics due to the ingredients used.
 Kanji, for example, contains L. pentosus, L. paraplantarum, and L. plantarum just to name some of its unique probiotics.
 This means that trying different recipes is actually a good idea.
 Plus, you’ll be trying something different.